mallikarjunimmadi/repo/esxtop-offline/README.md

 - `--recursive` changes whether subdirectories are scanned
 - `--group` filters the extraction to one group only
 - `--outdir` changes where final outputs are written
-- `--keep-full-header` changes header style only
+- `--keep-full-header` explicitly selects the default original-header mode
+- `--normalize-headers` switches to the legacy cleaned-header mode
 - `--keep-temp` controls temp cleanup only
 - `--debug` only affects metrics output
 - `--delimiter` changes CSV read/write delimiter